Eloise1988/THEGRAPH/README.md

 In GraphQL to signal you need an amount **greater than,** you need to add ___gte__ at the end of your variable.

-#### This is an example of how the constraint clause will look with theoritical values:
+#### This is an example of how the constraint clause will look with theoretical values:
 ```graphql
 where: {
       volumeUSD_gte:20000